yianzhou/yianzhou.github.io/_posts/Apple/2018-08-04-effective-oc-2.md

 - If no matching method is found, **message forwarding** kicks in.

 `objc_msgSend` caches the result in a fast map, one for each class, so that future message to the same class and selector combination are executed quickly.

-**Tail-call** optimization (尾调用优化) occurs when the last thing a function does is call another function.

 # 12. Message Forwarding